 With the knowledge and real-life experience our students gain at HDMS, they leave our program prepared to succeed in any high school environment.

-Meet the Adolescent Team
+Meet our Adolescent Team

 What is your experience and training and how did you come to our school?